2022

 Larry Ibrahim Mohammed / Ending witch-hunts in Ghana – Historical lessons for contemporary challenges

-Nora Adwan / Mouth of Ashes (kinetic sculpture at Tromsø kunstforening)
+Nora Adwan / Mouth of Ashes (Kinetic sculpture at Tromsø Kunstforening)

 Marianne Derrien / On the Use of Occult, Magical and Alchemical Forces : the Counter-Worlds of Contemporary Art